pytchlang/pytch-tutorials/bunner/tutorial.md

 When the game is running the bunny will regularly scan to see if it's in the water section of the canvas (that's checked using the ``y`` coordinate).
 If it is then unless it's touching one of the ``Log`` clones it starts drowning.

+{{< commit regularly-scan-for-drowning >}}

 This code is a not quite right, because I'm using the ``touching`` routine and as we know it's possible for the bunny to be on a row below or above a log and stil register as touching it.
 We really want to use the custom ``hits`` routine.

+To do that I need a list of all of the log clones (so that I can one-by-one check to see if the bunny is touching them).

-{{< commit regularly-scan-for-drowning >}}
+{{< commit get-log-clones >}}

+I also set a boolean variable to False, because I haven't proved that I am touching a log yet.

+Now I loop along all of the log clones, checking each one in turn to see if the bunny is touching it.
+If I ever find the bunny touching one then I set the booolean to True, otherwise it stays false.

+{{< commit check-bunny-touching-log-clone }}

+Once we've checked each log the boolean variable is only true if we are touching a log, so we can rely on it to tell us the bunny is safely floating on a log:

+{{< commit bunny-touching-log-via-custom-hit }}

 Once we have determined that the bunny is drowning we play the frames of the 'splash' animation one after the other:

 {{< commit play-drowning-animation >}}

-Then ####TODO#### take a life
+We pause for a moment to let the player gather themselves:

 {{< commit lose-a-life-to-drowning >}}